LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 - `Channels`**(Required)**: Specify one or a list of comma-separated channel names to tell this process which channel to get audio data from.

-  ?>If you specified a [Channel](#channel-list) that this process can't find in the audio device, the handlers will return 0 as a value, and handlers that draw images will draw an empty image for one time, then stop updating until this channel is available again.<br/>
+  ?>If you specified a [Channel](#channel-list) that this process can't find in the audio device, the handlers will return 0 as a value, and handlers that draw images will draw an empty image for one time, then stop updating until this channel is available (if the channel became avaliable again then the plugin will connect to it automatically.
+No skin refresh required).<br/>
   Also No error log messages will be generated for this.<br/><br/>
-  But if you specified channels that aren't present in [Processing channel list](#channel-list) (e.g. `Channel SomeUnavaliableChannel`), then there will be a log message.
+  But if you specified channels that aren't present in [Processing channel list](#channel-list) (e.g. `Channel SomeUnsupportedChannel`), then there will be a log message.

   _Todo:_